 Looking for a motorhome campsite in Belgium

-Once through the tunnel, we headed East and ended up in Belgium.
+Once through the tunnel, we headed East and ended up in Belgium, heading towards the beautiful city of Antwerp.
 The last time we were here was back in April, when we stopped off to experience the incredible Menin Gate ceremony.

 This time around, it was another flying visit as we passed through.
 I found a site where you could fill up with water (see the map) and park overnight… but when we got there it just felt ‘off’.
 I can’t explain why; there was nothing bad, sinister or even remotely threatening about the place… but it was a through-route with a lot of people cycling and walking past and we don’t really like that when we’re trying to sleep.
 We ALWAYS listen to our guts when we’re looking for somewhere to stop for the night, and if one of us isn’t happy than we move on, which is what we did this time.
 Annoyingly, I thought I’d taken photos of it… but I don’t have them any more.